As I remember love, that leaves yet never leaves

 Chloë Rain

-Chloë Rain is a spiritual director and ceremonial guide whose work is rooted in the initiatory cycles of nature and the deep intelligence of living earth traditions.
-After more than a decade of apprenticeship within North and South American medicine lineages — and graduate research in the Arctic Circle exploring sacred landscape and Indigenous cosmology through a Master’s degree in Indigenous Studies — her work now continues from a small island in the Cyclades in the heart of the Aegean Sea.
+Chloë Rain is a Spiritual guide whose work is deeply rooted in the initiatory cycles of nature, after more than a decade of of ceremonial practice within South and North American medicine lineages — and graduate research while living above the Arctic Circle exploring sacred landscape and Indigenous cosmology through a Master’s degree in Indigenous Studies — her work now continues from a small island in the Cyclades in the heart of the Aegean Sea.

 Learn more about → private spiritual direction

-or explore → seasonal ceremonial work.
+or explore retreats → ceremonial and intimate spiritual retreats.

 Previous